html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports-201/en/index.md

 [full source](https://github.com/Polymer/polymer-ui-elements/blob/master/polymer-ui-tabs/polymer-ui-tabs.html)

-Then user can import this new element:
+App developers can import this new element using:

     <link rel="import" href="polymer-ui-tabs.html">
-    <polymer-ui-tabs.html></polymer-ui-tabs.html>
+    <polymer-ui-tabs></polymer-ui-tabs>

-When a new, more awesome `<polymer-selector2>` comes along in the future, we can swap out `<polymer-selector>` and start using it straight away.
-We won't break users thanks to imports and web components.
+When a new, more awesome `<polymer-selector2>` comes along in the future, you can swap out `<polymer-selector>` and start using it straight away.
+You won't break your users thanks to imports and web components.

 <h3 id="deps">Dependency management</h3>

 We all know that loading JQuery more than once per page causes errors.
 Isn't this going to be a _huge_ problem for Web Components when multiple components use the same library?
 Not if we use HTML Imports!
 They can be used to manage dependencies.

-**HTML Imports from the same URL are only loaded once**.
-By wrapping libraries in an HTML Import, you can automatically de-duped resources.
-Say we define an import, jquery.html, that includes jquery.js:
+By wrapping libraries in an HTML Import, you automatically de-dupe resources.
+The document is only parsed once.
+Scripts are only executed once.
+Say you define an import, jquery.html, that includes jquery.js:

 jquery.html